 Another reason why nicotine is addictive is that it becomes part of your routine and a coping mechanism.
 This creates a mental and psychological dependence on nicotine.

-While nicotine goes to your brain and creates this dopamine release, you’re usually are doing certain things or acrivities.
+While nicotine goes to your brain and creates this dopamine release, you’re usually doing certain things or activities.

 So your brain has learned to link smoking and nicotine to those activities, routines, habits and situations.